World's First Diamond Battery Could Power Spacecraft and Pacemakers for Thousands of Years

 An AI system has reached human level on a test for ‘general intelligence’.
 Here’s what that means

-OLaLa Merkel / Shutterstock Michael Timothy Bennett, Australian National University and Elija Perrier, Stanford UniversityA new artificial intelligence (AI) model has just achieved human-level results on a test designed to measure “general intelligence”.
+Michael Timothy Bennett, Australian National University and Elija Perrier, Stanford UniversityA new artificial intelligence (AI) model has just achieved human-level results on a test designed to measure “general intelligence”.
 On December 20, OpenAI’s o3 system scored 85% on the ARC-AGI benchmark, well above the previous AI best score of 55% and on par with the average human score.
 It also scored well on a very difficult mathematics test.
 Creating artificial general intelligence, or AGI, is the stated goal of all the major AI research labs.
 At first glance, OpenAI appears to have at least made a significant step towards this goal.
 While scepticism remains, many AI researchers and developers feel something just changed.
 For many, the prospect of AGI now seems more real, urgent and closer than anticipated.
 Are they right?
 Generalisation and intelligence To understand what the o3 result means, you need to understand what the ARC-AGI test is all about.
 In technical terms, it’s a test of an AI system’s “sample efficiency” in adapting to something new – how many examples of a novel situation the system needs to see to figure out how it works.
 An AI system like ChatGPT (GPT-4) is not very sample efficient.
-It was “trained” on millions of examples of human text, constructing probabilistic “rules”...
+It was “trained” on millions of examples of human text, constructing probabilistic “rules” about which combinations of words...

 Read More........